esafirm/vscode-kotlin-formatter/README.md

 # Kotlin Formatter for VSCode

 Right now the only feature of this extension is to format the active document editor.
-This formatter use [ktlint](https://github.com/shyiko/ktlint) as it's formatter.
+This formatter use [ktlint](https://github.com/shyiko/ktlint) as its formatter.

 # What's Next